Which Of The Following Statements About Capital Structure Are Correct

 • CoCo Bonds trigger conversion or write‑down upon breaching capital adequacy thresholds, a feature now common in the banking sector to satisfy regulatory stress‑test requirements.

 The inclusion of such instruments complicates the classic trade‑off calculus: each hybrid carries its own tax treatment, covenant structure, and distress cost.
-Because of this, contemporary capital‑structure optimization models increasingly incorporate option‑theoretic frameworks to capture the embedded conversion rights and contingent payoffs.
+So naturally, contemporary capital‑structure optimization models increasingly incorporate option‑theoretic frameworks to capture the embedded conversion rights and contingent payoffs.

 Dynamic Capital‑Structure Management